 Growing Sweet Peas in Your Garden

 If you decide to grow sweet peas in your garden, then you can plant them in late winter or wait to plant in early spring, depending on your Hardiness Zone.
-You start the plants indoors and transplant once the threat of frost has passed.
+Start the plants indoors and transplant once the threat of frost has passed.

-Sweet pea flowers love the sun but need a cool and moist soil.
+Sweet pea flowers love the sun but need cool, moist soil.
 Most gardeners plant taller flowers around the vines to provide ground shade.
 You want to keep the flowers watered so the soil remains moist.
 If the buds drop from the vines before blooming, the most likely culprit is a lack of water.

 April Birth Flower to Grow or Give